MSoup/MSoup/README.md

 Solacom wanted to expand its headquarters in America and Hong Kong, so I created a modern English-facing website during my time there.

--   Mentored interns with the creation of a social distance detector using openCV (Python image detection library)
+-   Mentored interns with the creation of a social distance detector using OpenCV (Python image detection library)
 -   Tech Stack: React, GatsbyJS, NextJS

 ## Code Samples